igoradamenko/bem-react-helper/README.md

 <Block mods={{ visible: true, type: 'primary', size: 'xxl' }} mix={['block2__elem', 'block3']}/>
 ```

-Or you can use camelCased modifiers that will be converted to usual for CSS kebab-case.
+Or you can use camelCased modifiers that will be converted to regular for CSS kebab-case.
 For example, let's assume that we use `Block` component described above, but with these modifiers:

 ```jsx